dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 #### Host the SDK yourself

 Besides using the CDN, you can also download the SDK and host its files on your own website / server before including it in your application.
+When using a CDN, resources related to `dynamsoft-image-processing` and `dynamsoft-capture-vision-std` are automatically loaded over the network; When using them locally, these two packages need to be configured manually.

 Options to download the SDK: